Malena McLaren, DMAUniversity of North Texas 2005

 Office: Old Fine Arts Room 223

-Malena McLaren is the Department Chair of Music and Professor of Clarinet at Northwestern State University of Louisiana.
+Malena McLaren is the Professor of Clarinet at Northwestern State University of Louisiana.
 She received the Bachelor in Music Education and Master of Music degree in Clarinet Performance at The University of New Mexico where she studied with Keith Lemmons.
 Malena has also studied with James Gillespie at the University of North Texas, where she received the Doctor of Musical Arts degree in Clarinet Performance with a minor in Musicology.
 She has recorded with the University of New Mexico Chamber Orchestra, the University of North Texas Wind Symphony and has performed in orchestras throughout Mexico and the United Kingdom.
 As a member of Trio de Llano Malena has performed throughout the US, Slovakia, the Czech Republic, England, and Spain.
 She also a core member of the Rapides Symphony Orchestra.

 Office Hours Not Available